AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 The `AvailTC` constructor of `Avail.AvailInfo` represents a type and its pieces that are in scope.
 Record fields are stored in a separate list (rather than bundled in with data constructors and class methods), which contains the `FastString` field name, and perhaps the names of the record selector and dictionary function.

-Similarly, the `RdrName.Parent` type has an extra constructor `FldParent` which stores the field name and possibly the selector and dictionary function names.
+Similarly, the `RdrName.Parent` type has an extra constructor `FldParent` which stores the field name (and possibly the dfunid).
 Thus it is easy to tell whether a `RdrName.GlobalRdrElt` (`GRE`) is a field.
+In this case, the name of the `GRE` is the selector function.

 The `HsExpr.HsExpr` type has an extra constructor `HsOverloadedRecFld FastString`.
 When `-XOverloadedRecordFields` is enabled, and the renamer encounters `HsVar "x"` where `x` refers to multiple `GRE`s that are all record fields, it replaces it with `HsOverloadedRecFld "x"`.
 (Is there any reason to treat single record fields differently to other ids?)